Most first graders make the transition from decoding short vowel words to long vowels pretty well.

 “Why didn’t I think of that?”
 This is one of those little tricks.

 It’s a simple, but very effective technique to use to introduce long vowels and for students struggling with long/short vowel discrimination.
 One way to practice this is by randomly saying long or short vowel sounds and having students say, “long” or “short” after each sound you say.
 But first,

 Once auditory discrimination between long and short vowel sounds is solid, then they are ready for the visual piece.

 I teach my first graders that when I point to a vowel with one finger and say, “sound,” I expect them to say the short vowel sound.
 (I use these charts in both whole group on the carpet and for small groups at the kidney table that need more exposure.)

 Here is an example of the short vowel instruction below:

 When I point to the vowel and silent e with two fingers and say, “sound,” I am prompting the long sound.
 This draws their eyes to the silent e that helps the vowel say its name.
 I also point to the vowel pairs in the same way with two fingers to draw their eyes to the two letters that make the one long vowel sound.

 The technique I have learned is to simply point, say “sound,” prompting the long or short sound, then point to the beginning of the word and say, “read.”
 Once they understand the finger prompts and my word prompts of “sound” and “read,” they are ready to read a chart of words in isolation.
-See 13 second video below.
+Check out this vowel discrimination activity..the speed drill.

-I just slip them into sleeves to protect them and store them in a binder.
+Tip: Keep these speed drill sheets organized and reusable, by simply keeping them in plastic sleeves to protect them and store them in a binder.